serfrae/fsp-whitelist/README.md

 withdraw tokens/sol unless all tokens are distributed.
 There does however, exist a workaround, where a seller may terminate the user's ticket using the `RemoveUser` instruction to "burn" a ticket and transfer all tokens and sol back to themselves.

+A seller may also amend the times and durations, however attempting to amend a time after it's original value has elapsed will throw an error.
+A seller may set a whitelist size and the client will check for the number of registered users via a call to the rpc method `get_program_account`, the client will search for accounts associated with the whitelist.
+I may implement this search to be multi-threaded in a future release and improve the array traversal, but for the purpose of this SOW this should be suitable.

 ## Setup
-Deployment of this program costs approximately 2.4 SOL.
+Deployment of this program costs approximately 2.61 SOL.

-Initialisation of a whitelist costs: SOL.
+Initialisation of a whitelist has a negligible costs.

 Please ensure you have enough SOL in your wallet on the respective network (testnet/devnet/mainnet-beta).